dbrattli/Expression/README.md

 ## Supported features

-FSlash will never provide you with all the features of F# and .NET.
+Expression will never provide you with all the features of F# and .NET.
 We are providing a few of the features we think are useful, and will add more on-demand as we go along.